Glitchy-Tozier/8vim_keyboard_layout_calculator/README.md

 ```

 ### Bigrams
-Due to the fear of being sued, I won't add bigram-files to this repository.
+Due to copyrigiht-reasons, I won't add bigram-files to this repository.
 Please add them yourself.
 A great resource is [this website](http://practicalcryptography.com/cryptanalysis/letter-frequencies-various-languages/).
 I'm sure there also are other amazing websites out there, but I'm quite happy with it.
 You should be able to use most of their bigram-files with **8vim_keyboard_layout_calculator**.

 ## Future to-do's (PRs are welcome)